Polonium: Occurrence and production

 Polonium is a very rare element in nature because of the short half-lives of all its isotopes.
-Seven isotopes occur in traces as decay products: 210Po, 214Po, and 218Po occur in the decay chain of 238U; 211Po and 215Po occur in the decay chain of 235U; 212Po and 216Po occur in the decay chain of 232Th.
+Nine isotopes, from 210 to 218 inclusive, occur in traces as decay products: 210Po, 214Po, and 218Po occur in the decay chain of 238U; 211Po and 215Po occur in the decay chain of 235U; 212Po and 216Po occur in the decay chain of 232Th; and 213Po and 217Po occur in the decay chain of 237Np.
+(No primordial 237Np survives, but traces of it are continuously regenerated through (n,2n) knockout reactions in natural 238U.)
 Of these, 210Po is the only isotope with a half-life longer than 3 minutes.

 Polonium can be found in uranium ores at about 0.1 mg per metric ton (1 part in 1010), which is approximately 0.2% of the abundance of radium.
 The amounts in the Earth's crust are not harmful.
 Polonium has been found in tobacco smoke from tobacco leaves grown with phosphate fertilizers.

 Because it is present in small concentrations, isolation of polonium from natural sources is a tedious process.
 The largest batch of the element ever extracted, performed in the first half of the 20th century, contained only 40 Ci (9 mg) of polonium-210 and was obtained by processing 37 tonnes of residues from radium production.
 Polonium is now usually obtained by irradiating bismuth with high-energy neutrons or protons.

 In 1934, an experiment showed that when natural 209Bi is bombarded with neutrons, 210Bi is created, which then decays to 210Po via beta-minus decay.
+By irradiating certain bismuth salts containing light element nuclei such as beryllium, a cascading (α,n) reaction can also be induced to produce 210Po in large quantities.
 The final purification is done pyrochemically followed by liquid-liquid extraction techniques.
 Polonium may now be made in milligram amounts in this procedure which uses high neutron fluxes found in nuclear reactors.
 Only about 100 grams are produced each year, practically all of it in Russia, making polonium exceedingly rare.

 This process can cause problems in lead-bismuth based liquid metal cooled nuclear reactors such as those used in the Soviet Navy's K-27.
 Measures must be taken in these reactors to deal with the unwanted possibility of 210Po being released from the coolant.

 The longer-lived isotopes of polonium, 208Po and 209Po, can be formed by proton or deuteron bombardment of bismuth using a cyclotron.
 Other more neutron-deficient and more unstable isotopes can be formed by the irradiation of platinum with carbon nuclei.